PawseySC/singularity-containers/_episodes/13-bio-example-host.md

 {: .challenge}

-> ## What happens on Pawsey HPC systems?
+> ## What happens on Setonix?
 >
-> This last example won't work as expected on Zeus, Magnus and other Pawsey HPC machines.
+> This last example won't work as expected on Setonix.
-> This is due to site defaults that are meant to make users' life easier.
-In particular, `/group` and `/scratch` get bind mounted by default.
+> This is due to site defaults that are meant to make users' life easier: in particular, `/scratch` — where your `$TUTO` directory lives — is bind mounted into every container by default, regardless of your current working directory.
-> If you want to experience this example on Pawsey HPC, you should first `unset SINGULARITY_BINDPATH`.
+> If you want to experience this example as shown above, you should first `unset SINGULARITY_BINDPATH`.
 {: .callout}